7diogo-luis/ZIRCON/README.md

 ## ZIRCON Layout Topography File (.zlt)

 ### General rules
-1. The filename should be the stations abbreviation, for ease of use.
+1. The filename must have no white spaces.
+It should be the stations abbreviation, for ease of use.
 The filename must be equal to the filename of the corresponding **.zlg** file
 2. All caps
 3. Every line starts with a keyword (**BLK**, **NDZ**, **SEC**, **NDE**, **PNT**, **SIG**, **SWP**)
 4. No trailing or leading spaces